aminem0/dwc-owl-rdf/README.md

 - **Broke-West fish campaign**: the Darwin Core DataPackage was downloaded [from the test IPT](https://dwcdp-ipt.gbif-test.org/resource?r=broke-west-fish).
 - **Crop flower visit**: A dataset of visits of insects to flowering plants in a Japanese orchard.
 The dataset, as a sampling event Darwin Core Archive was downloaded [from the GBIF website](https://www.gbif.org/dataset/bbaca86c-f703-41fc-800a-fa301c0661fd).
 - **Insektmobilen**: The files were obtained from the Darwin Core DataPackage examples [GitHub repository](https://github.com/gbif/dwc-dp-examples/tree/master/survey/insektmobilen/output_data).
 The data were arranged so as to be csv files with utf-8 encoding as if they were in a DataPackage file.
 Also, some additional classes were considered, such as dwc:Agent and dwc:UsagePolicy.
 - **Luna & Mothra AMI traps**: A dataset of AI identified moths from an autonomous moth or insect traps set up in Vermont.
 Identifications were performed using AI models trained to recognize lepidoptera species from images.
-The data were obtained by connecting to the demo API in [the official webpage](https://demo.antenna.insectai.org/projects).
+The data were obtained by connecting to the demo API in [of the Antenna webpage](https://demo.antenna.insectai.org/projects).
 - **NMNH paleobiology specimen**: the Darwin Core DataPackage was downloaded [from the test IPT](https://dwcdp-ipt.gbif-test.org/resource?r=paleo-test-a).
 - **Turtle movement dataset**: A dataset of geographically tracked sea turtles.
 The dataset was downloaded in pieces (one .csv file per individual) from the Movebank [through the Tracking Data Map](https://www.movebank.org/cms/webapp/map).
 - **Viridian forest survey**: The dataset consists of a forest survey for bug and flying Pokémon done by Ash Ketchum in Viridian forest.
 The Darwin Core DataPackage was obtained [from the test IPT](https://dwcdp-ipt.gbif-test.org/resource?r=viridian-forest-survey).